When to plant Gladiolus in Edgar County, IL

 Edgar County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 18 and first fall frost is October 17.

-Edgar County County sits in USDA Zone 6a.
+Edgar County sits in USDA Zone 6a.
 Gladiolus grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Gladiolus grow in Edgar County County's climate?
+Can Gladiolus grow in Edgar County's climate?

 Your Edgar County Garden Planner — Free